ipfs/ipfs-docs/docs/concepts/bitswap.md

 When nodes running the Bitswap protocol want to fetch a file, they send out `want-lists` to other peers.
 A `want-list` is a list of CIDs for blocks a peer wants to receive.
 Each node remembers which blocks its peers want.
 Each time a node receives a block, it checks if any of its peers want the block and sends it to them if they do.

-Here is a simplifed version of a `want-list`:
+Here is a simplified version of a `want-list`:

 ```javascript
 Want-list {